Utah Administrative Code

 A. Reporting of Diseases.
 It shall be the responsibility of veterinary diagnostic laboratories, veterinary practitioners, livestock inspectors, and livestock owners to report immediately by phone or written statement to the Department of Agriculture and Food any of the diseases listed on the Utah Department of Agriculture and Food Reportable Disease list, available at the Utah Department of Agriculture and Food, Division of Animal Health, PO Box 146500, 350 North Redwood Road, Salt Lake City, UT 84114-6500.

-2. All sheep moving within the State of Utah shall, upon change of ownership, comply with federal Scrapie identification requirements as listed in 9 CFR Part 79, January 1, 2002, requiring official identification to determine the farm of origin.
+2. All sheep and goats moving within the State of Utah shall, upon change of ownership, comply with federal Scrapie identification requirements as listed in 9 CFR Part 79, January 1, 2014, requiring official identification to determine the farm of origin.

-4. Any live scrapie-positive, suspect, or high-risk sheep of any age and any sexually intact exposed sheep of more than one year of age shall be required to possess official individual identification as listed in 9 CFR Part 79, January 1, 2002.
+4. Any live scrapie-positive, suspect, or high-risk sheep or goat of any age and any sexually intact exposed sheep or goat of more than one year of age shall be required to possess official individual identification as listed in 9 CFR Part 79, January 1, 2014.

 B. Quarantines.
 The Department of Agriculture and Food or its agent may issue quarantines on: